 - Preston Robert Tisch Brain Tumor Center

-The Duke Pediatric Aquatic Life Skills (PALS) program provides children at Duke Children's Hospital, undergoing long-term medical treatments, with safe and fun swim activities.
+The Duke Specialized Pediatric Learning in Aquatic Skills & Health (SPLASH) program provides children at Duke Children's Hospital, undergoing long-term medical treatments, with safe and fun swim activities.